 Step-by-step guide: CPR registration for non EU citizens

-In order to get a CPR number as a non EU citizen in Copenhagen - or in one of our 37 partner municipalities - you need to hold a residence document, have a permanent place to live for a minimum of one month and plan to stay in Denmark for three consecutive months or more.
+In order to be CPR registered as a non EU citizen in Copenhagen - or in one of our 37 partner municipalities - you need to hold a residence document, have a place to live or stay and plan to stay in Denmark for more than three consecutive months.

 Please follow the step-by-step guide below: